rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

 addresses.
 To calculate this I have a great method to use.
 Here it is:
 Host requirement = 54

-1. Think in binary!
+Step 1.
+Think in binary!

 - What Subnet Mask would give me close to the host requirement?
 - I must consider the magic number (the decimal representation of the last 1 in the Subnet Mask).
 The Magic Number will also help us find the next network!

-2. Find the Magic number (one that gives you at least 54 addresses)
+Step 2.
+Find the Magic number (one that gives you at least 54 addresses)

  11111111.11111111.11111111.11000000
  128 64 32 16 8 4 2 1